Avergrove/avergroves-learning-notes/docs/music/extension_of_the_key_signature_values_technique.md

 Final Fantasy 8 - Timber owls
 https://www.youtube.com/watch?v=5bJmW1tKzN4

-The first first 3 notes is mixolydian already.
+The first 3 notes is mixolydian already.
 In fact, the whole song is in mixolydian.
 THAT is what modes are.
 They are scales.
 They aren't "starting notes from another position in a scale".
 They are scales with one or more notes altered from the "major" scale.

 ### The actual tutorial on finding mode key signatures